Sage-Bionetworks/sage-monorepo/docs/collect-challenge-logs-and-system-metrics.md

 ## Authors

-Please give credits to the following persons if you are using or building on top of this solution.
+Please give credit to the following persons if you are using or building on top of this solution.

 - [Thomas Schaffter](https://github.com/tschaffter)
 - [Verena Chung](https://github.com/vpchung)